| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Many types of cooking techniques that are able to save energy & resources

-The worldwide food system produces approximately the one-third of the entire greenhouse gases.
+The worldwide food system produces approximately one-third of the entire greenhouse gases.
 The livestock farming contributes much by way of methane gas emissions, deforestation and overemphasizing on water consumption.
-To reduce our impact on our planet, it is very essential to change our food habits by incorporating low-carbon dishes in our daily diets.
+To reduce our impact on our planet, it is very essential to change our food habits by incorporating low-carbon dishes in daily diets.

 Approximate Carbon Footprint of Selected Foods